-Standard I-Availa ability of Services Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: The member handbook indicated that for members under treatment, the AMERIGROUP staff described that coordination may include three-way calls and s when appropriate.
-Required Actions: None.
-A service and a service distance of the service of the servi N. 4.
+Standard I-Availability of Services Requirements and References Evidence/Documentation as Submitted by the CMO Score Findings: The member handbook indicated that for members under treatment, the AMERIGROUP staff described that coordination may include three-way calls and s when appropriate.
+Required Actions: None. d nome visits, as needed.
 Availability of Services-Direct Access/Treatment Plans: 42 CFR 438.208(c)(3)(i-iii); Contract 4.8.3.3 Amerigroup ensures that members who are determined to need a course of treatment or regular care monitoring have a treatment plan.
 Met Not Met N/A The CMO ensures that members who are determined to need a course of treatment or regular care monitoring have a treatment plan and that the treatment plan is: (i) developed by the member's primary care provider (PCP) with member participation, and in consultation with any specialists caring for the member; and (ii) approved in a timely manner by the CMO medical director and in accord with any applicable State quality assurance and utilization review standards.
 Std.I.4 CM Program Description-Georgia 2014, Pgs.
 3,6-7 and 23-26 Std.
 I.4 - Specialty Referral-GA Std.
 I.4 - Specialty Referral Std.
-I.4 - Pre-certification of Requested Services - Core Process Std.
+I.4 -Pre-certification of Requested Services - Core Process Std.
 I.4 Coordination of Care GA Std.
 I.4 Case Mgmt.
 Care Coordination - Members w Special Healthcare Needs-GA Std.
 I.4 Services for Members in Waiver Programs- GA Std.
 I.4 Coordination of Care Between Behavioral Health and Medical Management